iiowoii3389/PaperMC-on-Heroku/README.md

 3. Paste your ngrok key on the Dashboard page.

-4. Go to https://wakemydyno.com Enter the website [ https://APP_NAME.herokuapp.com/wakemydyno.txt ] and click on submit.
-Optional: https://kaffeine.herokuapp.com/
+4. Go to https://wakemydyno.com Enter the website [ https://APP_NAME.herokuapp.com/wakemydyno.txt ] and click on submit.<br>Optional: https://kaffeine.herokuapp.com/

 5. Done!